 Not to be condescending, I will refer to her as Greta throughout this piece.
 Just because it is the easiest way.

-A mental illness, however, in and of itself, does not invalidate Greta’s arguments and beliefs.
+, however, in and of itself, does not invalidate Greta’s arguments and beliefs.
 She does not seem to be experiencing any sort of delusional illness, just “common” conditions that many others on the spectrum also experience.
-Pointing to her mental illness as a reason to discount her cause is cruel, and unjustified.
+Pointing to her mental illness as a reason to discount her cause is cruel

 We all were once 16, and we knew and know people of both sexes who are 16.
 At that age, emotion is often stronger than intellect, and that passion is expressed by protesting the Vietnam War or the new dress code in high school.